 By keeping the operating temperature low, a high energy-efficiency can be maintained.
 This is generally achieved by having large radiators or good underfloor heating.
 That said, inefficient high temperatures are often due to incorrect settings and adjustments.
 Good system design along with correct setting of the heat pump controller is vital.

 I see many heat pumps that are badly set-up, so are running less efficiently than they could.
-The operating water temperature can sometimes be dropped by attending to various things – For example – by operating for longer periods at lower temperatures, by ensuring that the water is circulating adequately, e.g. floor loops throttled too much, by ensuring that any mixing valves are operating correctly.
+The operating water temperature can sometimes be dropped by attending to various things – For example – by operating for longer periods at lower temperatures, by ensuring that the water is circulating adequately, e.g. floor loops should not be throttled too much, and by ensuring that any mixing valves are operating correctly.